Read about how we'll respond to positive COVID-19 cases at ARU.

 We also ask students and staff to order a free test online by visiting https://www.gov.uk/get-coronavirus-test, and to let us know the test result as soon as they receive it.

-An NHS COVID testing site will be opening in Sawyers car park, on our Chelmsford campus, in October.
+An NHS COVID testing site opened in Sawyers car park, on our Chelmsford campus, in October.
 It is operated by the NHS and can offer a test to people who have booked one; this may include University students and staff.
 A number of NHS test sites also operate around Cambridge and Peterborough.

 We recognise that even with these measures in place there will be cases of COVID-19 in our community.
 We have simple, effective mechanisms for staff and students to report both self-isolation as well as positive cases.